rmfatemi/bitvoker/README.md

   bitvoker:
     image: ghcr.io/rmfatemi/bitvoker:latest
     container_name: bitvoker
-    # --- Network Configuration ---
-    # it is recommended to use host mode (refer to wiki for more info)
+    # it is recommended to use host mode for networking (see the wiki for details)
     network_mode: host
-    # for bridge mode comment the line above and uncomment ports
+    # for bridge mode, comment out the line above and uncomment the section below
     # ports:
     #   - "8083:8083" # TCP server
     #   - "8084:8084" # TLS server